Koenkk/zigbee2mqtt.io/devices/SJCGQ11LM.md

 ### Pairing
-Press and hold reset button on the device for +- 5 seconds until the blue light blinks three times, release the reset button (the blue light will blink once more) and wait.
+Press and hold water logo on the device for +- 10 seconds until the blue light blinks three times, release the water logo (the blue light will blink once more) and wait.

-*NOTE: When you fail to pair a device, try replacing the battery, this could solve the problem.*

 ## Manual Home Assistant configuration
 Although Home Assistant integration through [MQTT discovery](../integration/home_assistant) is preferred,